BetMGMBetMGM

 National Hunt Handicap Chase Betting Odds

-The Festival Trophy is a National Hunt steeplechase which takes place each March at the Cheltenham Festival.
+The National Hunt Handicap Chase takes place each March on the Cheltenham Festival’s opening day.

 It is open to horses aged five years or older, takes place on Cheltenham’s Old Course and is a test of stamina for the racers, covering a distance of approximately 3m 1f.
-As well as distance, the race features 20 fences to be navigated by the competitors.
+As well as distance, the race features 20 fences.

-Winners of the race have historically gone on to participate in the Grand National and a vast field this year will be hoping to follow in the footsteps of horses that have won both races, including most recently Corach Rambler.
+Winners of the race have historically gone on to participate in the Grand National and a vast field this year will be hoping to follow in the footsteps of horses that have won both races, including most recently Corach Rambler in 2023.

 As well as horses making a name for themselves, the National Hunt Handicap Chase has also seen jockeys enjoy repeat success.
-Robert Thornton – Fork Lightning (2004), Kelami (2005), Bensalem (2011), and Tom Scudamore – An Accordion (2008), Un Temps Pour Tout (2016, 2017) are the jockeys to win this race twice.
+Robert Thornton – Fork Lightning (2004), Kelami (2005), Bensalem (2011) – and Tom Scudamore with An Accordion (2008) and Un Temps Pour Tout (2016, 2017) are the jockeys to win this race twice.

 The two leading trainers in the National Hunt Handicap Chase are Fred Rimell and Fulke Walwyn with three wins apiece.